 The workshop in a nutshell in this video message from the instructor: https://www.youtube.com/watch?v=dKNAM2QQBBg&t=7s

 Participants will have the opportunity to apply design thinking tools and methods to their own research projects, creating prototypes of their research papers, understanding the importance of an iterative process and seeking feedback to further develop their research.

-Based on the design thinking framework and mindset established at Stanford d.school, participants will gain creative confidence in their research process and when facing challenges, problem-solving abilities to better deal with ambiguity using analytical skills and creative intelligence and emotional well-being which improves productivity when being proactive about emotional needs.
+Based on the design thinking framework and mindset established at Stanford d.school, participants will gain creative confidence in their research process and, when facing challenges, problem-solving abilities to better deal with ambiguity using analytical skills and creative intelligence and emotional well-being, which improves productivity when being proactive about emotional needs.

-The goal of this workshop is to recognize the creative, playful mindset that underlies successful innovation in scholarship and explore how design thinking can improve the research process to make us more innovative scholars or scientists.
-And with this, to increase the ability of researchers to create quality research and a systematic application of creativity in their own research development.
+The goal of this workshop is to recognise the creative, playful mindset that underlies successful innovation in scholarship and explore how design thinking can improve the research process to make us more innovative scholars or scientists.
+And, with this, to increase the ability of researchers to create quality research and a systematic application of creativity in their own research development.
 Especially because emerging scholars and interdisciplinary researchers need tools, techniques, support, and inspiration to approach their research in an innovative and playful spirit of design.

-Participants will explore a variety of design skills and mindsets, but focus especially on how being mindful of your own research process, work styles, emotional state, and sometimes-hidden assumptions can help you get "unstuck" when facing research bumps in the road.
+Participants will explore a variety of design skills and mindsets but focus especially on how being mindful of your own research process, work styles, emotional state, and sometimes-hidden assumptions can help you get "unstuck" when facing research bumps in the road.
 The instructor seeks to help participants to explore potential solutions to problems in their research efforts.

 Participants will be given short input sessions from the instructor and will have time to apply design thinking to their own project(s), giving and getting feedback and improving their research project.
-During the workshop, there will also time for an individual visual coaching session for each participants with the instructor.

 During this workshop, participants will gain…